bionicotaku/Evan_Li_IDS706_Hwk7/README.md

 2. Create an SSH tunnel from the EC2 instance to the RDS MySQL database.
 3. Connect to the database through this secure tunnel using PyMySQL.

+All operations are tested in main.py and executed in the GitHub Action step "test CRUD operations and complex SQL query".
+You can check the Actions tab to view all output results.

 ## Preparation

 1. Install all the packages `make install`